 Here is a video of HAL in action:

-Robotic exoskeletons could also be worn by carers which would enable them to lift more weight than they otherwise would be.
-Lots of carers suffer from back pain as a result of manual handling so with the exoskeletons help less strain would be put on the back.
+Carers could wear robotic exoskeletons to allow them to lift heavy weights safely.
+Lots of carers suffer from back pain as a result of manual handling.
+So with the exoskeletons help less strain would be put on the back.

 Here is another exoskeleton from Ekso Bionics: